ann415/Netflix-Movies-and-TV-Shows-Analysis/README.md

 ---

 ## Project Presentation
-You can view the project presentation [here](https://drive.google.com/file/d/1gnVt3_ErkZYvKjE1lzPglHjIs4nMEKIq/view?usp=sharing).
+The project presentation can be viewed [here](https://drive.google.com/file/d/1gnVt3_ErkZYvKjE1lzPglHjIs4nMEKIq/view?usp=sharing).
 It summarizes the data exploration process, key visualizations, and insights drawn from the Netflix dataset.

 ---